Also Known As

 Physiological tendon shortening/contracting is caused by crowding of the foal in the uterus during the last weeks of the pregnancy.
 In foals up to the age of weaning, contracted tendons may be caused by poor nutritional management with increased protein, unbalanced minerals , and overfeeding.

-Discomfort in the foot or lower limb caused by puncture wounds, injuries to the suspensory ligament, or other injuries may also create a withdrawal reflex that causes flexor muscle contraction and altered position of the leg and foot, often causing the foal to go up on the toes like a ballerina.
+Discomfort in the foot or lower limb caused by puncture wounds, injuries to the suspensory ligament, or other injuries may also create a withdrawal reflex that causes flexor muscle contraction and altered position of the leg and foot, often causing the foal or horse to go up on the toes like a ballerina.
 Too much time spent on hard ground or heel pain caused by bruising is often involved.

 Ensuring that a mare is not overfed and that she receives well-balanced nutrients during pregnancy will help ensure that the foal is born in good condition.
 Extremes in diet and exercise should be avoided, with careful management of availability of grass feed and other food.